We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Don’t Reflect as Much Light

-A disadvantage of channel settings is the diamonds don’t add as much brilliance to the piece compared to pave.
-They’re placed inside the shank’s crevice, so they don’t collect and reflect as much light.
+A disadvantage of channel settings is the diamonds don’t add as much brilliance to the piece compared to pave because they’re placed inside the shank’s crevice.

 Pave settings feature diamonds on top the shank, though they’re often set in grooves that rise and fall.

-Some pave designs include these diamonds around the whole shank, but in other cases, they stop halfway.
+Some pave designs include these diamonds around the whole shank, but in other cases, they stop halfway, like this one.

 Twenty diamonds that weigh a total of 0.15 carats complement the round cut on top.